Tooth resorptive lesions are like our cavities; progressive and painful. Make sure your cat is examined for this common dental condition.

-- Dental X-rays are needed to identify any or all lesions that are present as well as direct how the root structure has been affected.
+- Dental x-rays are needed to identify any or all lesions that are present as well as direct how the root structure has been affected.

-What cavities / tooth resorption may look like:
+How cavities / tooth resorption may look:

 Possible Therapy / Treatment:

-Careful probing of the teeth at the gingival margin and a full mouth X-ray will help identify these lesions for the development of a treatment plan.
+Careful probing of the teeth at the gingival margin and a full mouth x-ray will help identify these lesions for the development of a treatment plan.

 Learn More about tooth resorption: